Gopal Mandal: Controversies

+Bar Dancer Incident 2016

 In 2016, Mandal was reported to be dancing with bar dancers at a marriage ceremony in Bhojpur district of Bihar.
 Initially he denied the allegations and said that the video was doctored but later accepted it.
-He clarified that he used to be an artiste by birth and he just danced to entertain the people and there was nothing bad in the video.
+He clarified that he used to be an artist by birth and he just danced to entertain the people and there was nothing bad in the video.
 Later, he was accused by a resident of Naugachhia village, Fatoo Pandit, who alleged that Mandal beat him, for refusing to obey his orders.

+Train Undergarment Incident

 In 2021, a video of Mandal walking in one of the air conditioned coach of the Tejas Rajdhani express went viral.
 In this video he was shown walking in undergarments in the train, while travelling from Delhi to Patna.
 He later explained that he had a stomach ache and that's why he was refreshing himself.

+Rivalry with Er.
+Shailendra and Abuse

 In the same year, Member of Bihar Legislative Assembly engineer Shailendra filed a complaint with the Bihar Police against Mandal.
 He accused Mandal of making death threats against him.
 Mandal later organised a press conference to explain his part.
 Earlier, in the year 2021, Prabhat Khabar reported an incident involving the two men, pertaining to a viral audio, in which Mandal was talking to Shailendra.
 He seemed angry as he was not invited in a ceremony and was abusing Bhumihar caste and senior leaders of BJP including Shailendra.

+Land Grabbing Accusations

 In 2023, another controversy erupted over illegal construction on a disputed land of a person called Lal Bahadur Shastri.
 Earlier, Gopal Mandal's son Ashish Mandal was allegedly involved with the family members of Shastri over an issue of land grabbing.
 Later, on a complaint made by Shastri to Barari police, it was found that illegal construction was being done allegedly at the behest of Mandal.